-The assessment of skills at two levels helps to determine the level at which a client has a problem with prosody, thus enabling better targeting of intervention.
+Tasks: PEPS-C comprises 14 tasks, addressing receptive and expressive skills in parallel.
+The tasks are at two levels, examining prosodic function and prosodic form respectively.
+The assessment of skills at two levels helps to determine the level at which a testee has a problem with prosody, thus enabling better targeting of intervention.